threefoldfoundation/rexplorer/README.md

 2018/08/07 23:58:48 loading internal explorer module (3/3)...
 ```

-The persistent dir (used for some local boltdb consensus/gateway data) can be changed
+The persistent dir (used for some local BoltDB consensus/gateway data) can be changed
 using the `-d`/`--persistent-directory` flag.

 Should you want to explore `testnet` instead of the `standard` net you can use the `--network testnet` flag.